HariharanThavaa/edr-monolithic-solution/README.md

 Spring Boot is a framework that leverages Spring to quickly create stand-alone applications in java based languages.

-Bootstrapping an application, meaning the process to configure your spring application to have it up and running, Spring boot provides application with default configurations - Advantage If you rely too much on default you will loose control of awareness what happening - DisAdvantage
+Bootstrapping an application, meaning the process to configure your spring application to have it up and running,
+1. Spring boot provides application with default configurations - Advantage
+2. If you rely too much on default you will loose control of awareness what happening - DisAdvantage

-spring-boot-starter-web - for standalone web application which groups Spring core web libraries, jackson (json handling), validation, logging, autoconfiguration and even an embedded Tomcat server. auto-configuration - scan your classpath, properties, components etc and load some extra beans and behavior based on that.
+1. spring-boot-starter-web - for standalone web application which groups Spring core web libraries, jackson (json handling), validation, logging, autoconfiguration and even an embedded Tomcat server.
+2. auto-configuration - scan your classpath, properties, components etc and load some extra beans and behavior based on that.
-Proiles - different configuration option, example dev and prod environment.
+3. Proiles - different configuration option, example dev and prod environment.

+We use
-Routing - Spring Cloud Gateway,
+1. Routing - Spring Cloud Gateway
-Service Discovery - Consul,
+2. Service Discovery - Consul
-Load balancing - Spring cloud load balancer
+3. Load balancing - Spring cloud load balancer

 Lombok And Java
 ==============
 Library that generates Java Code based on annotations.
 It keeps the code simple and concise, reducing the boilerplate so the reader can focus on what it matters.

-Key Lombok annotations
+###Key Lombok annotations
 @Value groups the other below mentioned annotations which will generate the code block before java build phase.
 1. @AllArgsConstructor - creates a constructor with all the existing fields.
 2. @FieldDefaults makes our fields private and final.